aforward/writing/blog/empex-2019-liveview.md

 Check out the [source code for our Hangman game](https://github.com/empex2019liveview/hangman).

-So it’s obviously not _no_ javascript, there is LiveView JavaScript that will be run on the client.
+So it's obviously not _no_ javascript, there is LiveView JavaScript that will be run on the client.
 We are using Phoenix Channels and WebSockets which also involves JavaScript.
 And, finally there are custom HTML phx- tags that are required to pull things together.

-Let’s look at the major moving parts of LiveView
+Let's look at the major moving parts of LiveView

 ### LiveView Client/Server Communication